The 6 IB PYP Transdisciplinary Themes: A Guide to Programme Planning

 Teachers assess these through the Approaches to Learning (ATL) framework.
 Instead of only grading factual knowledge, teachers observe and use rubrics to assess communication skills, thinking skills, self-management, research, and social skills demonstrated during the inquiry process.

 A standard unit of inquiry typically lasts between four and six weeks.
-This duration provides enough time for pupils to progress through the entire inquiry cycle, from initial engagement and factual research to deep conceptual understanding and taking action.
+This duration provides enough time for learners to progress through the entire inquiry cycle, from initial engagement and factual research to deep conceptual understanding and taking action.

 What the teacher does: The teacher uses a backward design approach to plan the unit, starting with the summative assessment and working backwards to the daily lessons.